brian-j-smith/Mamba.jl/doc/samplers/slice.rst

 Stand-Alone Function
 ^^^^^^^^^^^^^^^^^^^^

-.. function:: slice!(v::VariateSlice, width::Vector{Float64}, logf::Function)
+.. function:: slice!(v::SliceVariate, width::Vector{Float64}, logf::Function)

 	Simulate one draw from a target distribution using a multivariate (shrinkage) slice sampler.
 Parameters are assumed to be continuous, but may be constrained or unconstrained.